pingcap/docs-cn/dm/dm-faq.md

 >
 > Currently, TiDB is not compatible with all the DDL statements that MySQL supports.
 See [MySQL Compatibility](/mysql-compatibility.md#ddl).

+## Does DM replicate view-related DDL statements and DML statements to TiDB?

+Currently, DM does not replicate view-related DDL statements to the downstream TiDB cluster, nor does it replicate view-related DML statements to the downstream TiDB cluster.

 ## How to reset the data migration task?

 When an exception occurs during data migration and the data migration task cannot be resumed, you need to reset the task and re-migrate the data: